 One tip when placing in this substrate is to make sure the substrate is not under the rock or driftwood you are using.
 The substrate is easy to break under pressure and one it breaks, it loses its use in the tank.

 The main downfalls I see with with this substrate is that it can be lightweight and easy to siphon out when cleaning the tank.
-It also is on par in price with ADA substrates.
+It is significantly cheaper than ADA Aqua Soil and is effective for planted tanks.
+It is a great alternative and cheaper option.
+It is also more available in stores.

 - Natural Volcanic based substrate